valeriosouza/camptix-ticket-send/README.md

 ===========

 This plugin will be a complement to the camptix.
-The idea is to send an email to all participants with a ticket with your data and qr-code.
+The idea is to send an email to all participants with a ticket, data and qr-code, After uploading the csv Camptix.